What to Know About Derek Chauvin's Trial in Killing of George Floyd

 Jury Selection in Derek Chauvin's Trial

-Choosing a jury, or voir dire, is the first part of the trial and is scheduled to start at 9 a.m.
-Monday.
+Choosing a jury, or voir dire, is the first part of the trial and began Tuesday, after a daylong postponement.
 Prosecutors and defense attorneys will chose 12 panelists and four alternates.

 The prosecution and defense may ask the judge to dismiss a juror "for cause," if there is a clear reason they couldn't fairly decide the facts of the case.